Pro Display XDR

 Hardware

-This display is comprised of six parts.
-First, the LCD panel includes a compensation polarizer to reduce off-axis light leakage.
-The standard glass cover has an on-axis reflection of 1.65 percent.
-The nano-texture cover provides a textured finish that scatters light reflections.
+This display is composed of six distinct components.
+The LCD panel, for instance, is equipped with a compensation polarizer, a feature that effectively reduces off-axis light leakage.
+The standard glass cover, with an on-axis reflection of 1.65 percent, is further enhanced by a nano-texture cover, providing a textured finish that scatters light reflections.

 Behind the LCD panel is a micro-lens array that keeps the brightness and color consistent around the edges of the backlighting component.

-For backlighting, this display uses 576 individually controlled blue LEDs which contain a reflective layer that directs light.
+This display uses 576 individually controlled blue LEDs for backlighting, which contain a reflective layer that directs light.
 Apple uses blue LEDs because they have a "simple light profile and narrow peak range of spectrum."

 Finally, Apple uses a custom timing controller chip on the mainboard to manage the LCD and LED layers separately.